 We are committed to protecting your privacy when dealing with your personal information.
-This privacy notice provides details about the information we collect about you, how we use and protect it.
+This privacy notice provides details about the information we collect about you, how we use it and how we protect it.
 It also provides information about your rights.

 If you have any questions about how we handle your information, please contact us at firstname.lastname@example.org.